Ananym/welcome-to-nexus/community/finding-help.md

 It's worth just speaking your question out loud at a place where people gather - at the time of writing, Kugnae's west gate is an example.
 As long as you're polite and don't spam, people are likely to help you if they can.

 Anyone can access the /tutors chat channel, where any available tutor can get back to you directly.
-Tutors will do their best to help you with any topic, but won't necessarily give you free gold or items.
+Tutors will do their best to help you with any topic, but won't necessarily give you free coins or items.
 You can also send a letter to your path tutors for detailed questions.

 You can send widespread messages using the free world shout orb available at the inns, which is usable once an hour.
 However, its mana cost at the time of writing may make it unusable in the earlier levels.